 A low-top day hiking footgear for men and women is the Oboz Sawtooth II Low.
 The brand declares it as a true-to-length shoe.
-Its sizing selection consists of whole and half sizes.
-It is offered in widths D – standard and 2E – wide for men.
-The women’s variant, on the other hand, only comes in B – standard.
 It has a heel cup that conforms to the shape of the wearer’s heel, a sculpted medial section, and a spacious forefoot region.
 Users may set its fit to their preference using the hiker’s ghillie lacing.

 With its classic company-owned outsole, the Oboz Sawtooth II Low is capable of delivering sufficient grip on different types of backcountry surfaces.
 It is engineered with mud-shedding treaded lugs, the border ones of which help hikers tackle off-camber trails with enhanced slip and skid resistance.
 Oboz designers gave it a front tip that serves as the shoe’s protective toe bumper.

 This shoe for hiking provides enough underfoot comfort and stability over bumpy terrain with its dual-density midsole.
 Its entirety is made of EVA or ethylene-vinyl acetate, a cushy yet heavy-duty material akin to foam known for its stress resistance and also for its ability to bear considerable weight.
 It comes built with a nylon shank—a lightweight implement that stiffens the midfoot section of the midsole, thereby giving wearers additional arch support.